Jessica Harper: Personal life

 Harper married Tom Rothman, a top executive at Sony Pictures (formerly of 20th Century Fox) on March 11, 1989, in an ecumenical ceremony.
-She has two daughters, Elizabeth and Nora, who are featured on her children's albums and in her books.
 Harper resides in Los Angeles, California, and New York City.

 In a blog post on her official website in 2017, Harper revealed she had suffered from neovascular macular degeneration for the past 15 years, and that she receives injections in her eye every six weeks to treat the condition.